Eigenfunctionals for positive operators: Proof of the theorems

 By \Cref{lem:chapeau}, the cone $C$ is well-capped and therefore so is $C_1$.
 It follows that $C_1$ is the closed convex hull of its extremal rays~\cite[II \S\,7 No.\,2 Cor.~2]{BourbakiEVT81}.
 In particular, extremal rays exist.
 Consider any $0 \neq J\in C_1$ such that the ray $\RR^+ J$ is extremal.
 For each $T\in S$, the equality $C_T=C_1$ shows that there is $\eta\in C_1$ with $J= \eta + T^* \eta$.
 By extremality, both summands are on the ray $\RR^+ J$ and thus we have $a,b\geq 0$ with $\eta=a J$ and $T^* \eta = b J$.
 The relation $J= \eta + T^* \eta$ implies that $a\neq 0$ and that $b = 1-a$.
 It follows $T^* J = \frac{1-a}a J$ and we set $t_J(T):= (1-a)/a \geq 0$.

 Thus, to each $J$ spanning an extremal ray of $C_1$ corresponds a map $t_J\colon S \to \RR_{\geq 0}$ with

 We have $J(v)\neq 0$ since otherwise the above property would force $J$ to vanish, being a positive functional on the ideal $V_{S v}$.
 After rescaling, we assume $J(v)=1$.
-Next, note that $t_J$ is a semigroup homomorphism to the multiplicative semigroup $\RR_{\geq 0}$; indeed,
+Next, note that $t_J$ is a monoid homomorphism to the multiplicative monoid $\RR_{\geq 0}$; indeed,

 It remains to show that we can choose $J$ such that $t=t_J\leq 1$; as we noted in \Cref{rem:KR}, this is not the case for all eigenfunctionals.

 To that end, we enumerate $S=\{T_i : i\in \NN\}$ and our final claim is that for every $n\in \NN$ there exists $J_n$ as above and such that $t_{J_n}(T_i) \leq 2$ for all $i=1 , \ldots , n$.
 Supposing this fails for some $n$, we pick $p\in\NN$ such that $2^p\geq 2 n+1$.
 Then for each $J$ as above there is $i\leq n$ with $t_J(T_i^p) \geq 2 n+1$.
 Since $t_J\geq 0$, this implies